What Will Nature Do?

 - Traditional “pigment-based” two-dimensional artwork from painting through photography and “material based” three-dimensional artwork are also welcome.

 - Time-based media, such as performance, dance, interdisciplinary social practice and written/spoken word (poetry, fiction).
-Submissions need to be in MP3 or MP4 video format with a max duration of two (2) minutes.
+Submissions need to be in MP3 or MP4 video format with an approx. duration of two (2) minutes.
 Work will be looped on a large size flat screen monitor and shared via The Arts Center’s YouTube channel.

 - Animation and original video art in MP3 or MP4 format will be looped and shared in a similar way on a gallery monitor and online.